band/foobar1/readingNotes/Paul Mason 2021 The Future is Over.md

-# The Future is over
+# The Future is Over
 	By Paul Mason

 ## ARTICLE n.
 18 / 2021